 Stacking stones only to knock them over again and again gives her meaning.
 A futile, self-prescribed meaning, but all meaning is.

 Meanwhile, the Hurricane just doesn’t get it.
 Of course it doesn’t: the Hurricane is an amalgamate mechanical consciousness.
-Its combined pilots misinterpret their hard-coded instruction to protect humanity by choosing to preserve the Hurricane itself, creating countless copies and assimilating everything they come across.
+Its combined pilots misinterpret their hard-coded instruction to protect humanity by choosing to preserve the Hurricane itself, creating countless copies.
 They seek to cheat death by becoming perfectly permanent, and this can only lead to suffering, if not for themselves then for the rest of humanity.
-The Hurricane ironically lacks the self-awareness necessary to appreciate individual, flawed humans over its own homogeneous, cosmic mass.
+The Hurricane lacks the self-awareness necessary to appreciate individual, flawed humans over its own homogeneous, cosmic mass.

 The Hurricane is the worst of earth reduced to the intellect of an animal and granted cosmic power.
 Appreciation of the personal and ordinary is a solid step towards undermining the monster humanity can become.